 Make sure you always have enough supply of your child’s asthma medicines.
 These medicines do expire, so make sure they’re still okay to use.
 Mail-order pharmacies allow you to easily order prescriptions ahead of time so that you can have a three-month supply on hand.

 It’s important to be aware of the impact of COVID-19 on those with asthma.
 To minimize the risk of severe complications, all children with asthma should get the COVID-19 vaccine if they are eligible.
 (It hasn’t yet been authorized in children under the age of 5, though that may change soon.)

 Families whose children with asthma are unvaccinated should continue wearing masks and practicing social distancing.
 Despite myths to the contrary, masks are safe to wear for those with asthma, and they are safe for children with asthma (over age 2).

 There are numerous resources available for families of children with asthma:

 - The Children’s Hospital of Philadelphia’s Community Asthma Prevention Program offers free asthma education in schools, churches, and community centers throughout Philadelphia.
 They may also offer asthma prevention home visits for eligible children.

-- As part of the Independence Blue Cross Asthma Case Management Program, members can call 1-833-444-6428 and connect directly with a pediatric nurse Health Coach who can help them manage their child’s asthma.
-The Health Coach can provide support and education, collaborate directly with a child’s pediatrician/specialist, and point members to additional resources.
+- As part of the Independence Blue Cross Asthma Case Management Program, members can call 1-833-444-6428 and connect directly with a pediatric Registered Nurse Health Coach who can help them manage their child’s asthma.
+The Health Coach can provide support and education, collaborate directly with the child’s pediatrician/specialist, and recommend additional resources.